peter216/iperl/README.md

 # iperl
 A Docker recipe to run perl in ipython

+## Instructions

+Make sure local port 8889 is open or change it in Dockerfile and run.sh

+Change the volume in run.sh to something on your local system if you want to save notebooks locally (or remove it)

 ./run.sh

-When complete, open browser to http://localhost:8889
+When run completes, open browser to http://localhost:8889

+Use ^C to break out